ScreaMy7/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0026.md

 ## Steps

+1. Install the vulnerable app on the device.

-1. Install the attacker app on a device @MASTG-TECH-0004.
+2. Install the attacker app on the device @MASTG-TECH-0004.

-2. Press the button to trigger the malicious intent.
+3. Launch the vulnerable app to trigger the implicit intent from vulnerable app.

 ## Observation